 3. Zamp ZR-30 Race Shoes

-This style also allows for the boots to be very breathable and flexible, also largely due Zamp’s choice to use suede.
+This style also allows the boots to be very breathable and flexible, also largely due Zamp’s choice to use suede.
 The last thing you want during a race is your feet becoming overheated and sweaty, because it will degrade your racing performance as you won’t be able to commit to pedal pressure in the same way.

 - Thin sole, allows for great pedal feel

-- Lightweight, breathable shoes perfect for long races
+- Lightweight, breathable shoes

 - Suede material isn’t very rain-friendly